Kasowitz, on behalf of Symrise, Files Suit Against Doehler and Employees Alleging Theft of Trade Secrets and Corporate Espionage

 On February 23, 2023, the Court entered a Preliminary Injunction against Nour and Kennison, barring them from, among other things, continuing to use, access or disclose Symrise’s confidential and trade secret information.

-The Kasowitz team representing Symrise is led by partner Albert Shemmy Mishaan and includes associates Jacob Benson and Katrina Bader.
+The Kasowitz team representing Symrise is led by partner Albert Shemmy Mishaan and includes associate Jacob Benson.